zeiss-microscopy/OAD/ZEN-API/README.md

 control-token = ...
 ```

+### Python - Outlook

+ZEN API is still very new and under constant development.
+One of the planned improvements is to create a simple python package which installs the python bindings using pip.

 ## Documentation

 Currently the documentation for the latest ZEN release with respect to ZEN API can be found here: **[ZEN API - Documentation](../ZEN-API/documentation/ZEN_API_Documentation_20250509.md)**